albar965/littlenavmap-manual/src/en/MENUS.rst

 .. _more-label-details:

-|More Label Details| More Details
+|More Label Details| More Map Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. _less-label-details:

-|Less Label Details| Less Details
+|Less Label Details| Less Map Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 These change the number and size of map labels.
 More means